GarmanGroup/RIDL/README.md

 ## How to run in brief

 - Compose an input file for the job (e.g. input.txt).
-See: *Writing the RIDL input file* section below
+See: "*Writing the RIDL input file*" section below

-- Check that input data are in a correct format - [see here](#what-data-are-needed-to-run-ridl?)
+- Check that input data are in a correct format.
+See "*What data are needed to run RIDL?*" section below

 - Run on command line ```python runRIDL.py -i input.txt -pco```